Website and App FAQs

 If you’re seeing ads and expected otherwise, see What should I do if my subscription doesn’t seem to be working in the app?

-Q. How can I tell if I’m using the free or paid version of AccuWeather?
+Q: Am I using the free or paid version of AccuWeather?

-AccuWeather.com (Website): After logging in with your AccuWeather account, Premium Plus (Premium+) subscribers will see a “You’re a Premium Plus Member!” message at the top of the Account menu.
+A: AccuWeather.com (Website): After logging in with your AccuWeather account, Premium+ (Premium Plus) subscribers will see a “You’re a Premium+ Member!” message at the top of the Account menu.
 (To open the menu, click the Account icon at the top of the page.)

 AccuWeather App (Android & iOS):